The State of Content Marketing, 2012

 Social media engagement ranked as the most popular factor that marketers use to measure the success of their content marketing efforts (89%), which is unsurprising given that they rely heavily on social media platforms for content distribution.
 In fact, consideration of social media engagement as a success metric increased drastically from our survey results last year (66%).

-The 2012 survey results found increased emphasis on success metrics that focus on brand awareness and target consumers in the top of the purchase funnel such as social media engagement and organic search referrals.
+The 2012 survey results found an increased emphasis on success metrics that focus on brand awareness and target consumers in the top of the purchase funnel such as social media engagement and organic search referrals.
 We also saw a concurrent drop in direct response metrics such as lead generation, which fell from 69% to 53%.

-Social media, video advertising and content marketing are the most effective tactics for developing brand awareness
+Social media, video advertising, and content marketing are the most effective tactics for developing brand awareness

 We asked respondents to rank the effectiveness of popular marketing tactics in creating brand awareness, consideration and affinity online.
 Social media, video advertising (pre-roll) and content marketing were the highest ranking tactics.
 Email marketing was collectively viewed as the least effective tactic for creating brand awareness.